keboola/component-google-cloud-storage-extractor/component_config/component_short_description.md

-Google Cloud Storage is a online file storage services for storing data on the Google Cloud Platform
+Google Cloud Storage is a service for storing files of any format in Google Cloud.